 While there is no one blood test to detect schizophrenia, regular blood testing can provide important information about a person’s schizophrenia treatment and overall well-being.

 Schizophrenia can affect many aspects of a person’s well-being, including their ability to regulate emotions and perceptions of the outside world.
-It is a complex psychiatric disorder that can lead to hallucinations, paranoia, and other physical and mental health concerns.
+It is a complex psychiatric condition that can lead to hallucinations, paranoia, and other physical and mental health concerns.

 This article focuses on understanding the role of blood tests in schizophrenia care, including what types of tests a person can expect to receive.
 It also examines emerging research on the use of blood tests to help support other aspects of schizophrenia care, including diagnosis and treatment.